About arc42

 UserService

-Manages user profiles, sessions, and data.
+Manages user profiles, sessions, and stores and updates leaderboard data.

 QuestionService